 Getting stopped for a DUI is all too common on holiday weekends.
 This upcoming 4th of July weekend, you should expect to see a large police presence as DUI/DWI laws are strictly enforced.
 As COVID-19 restrictions are lifting, the Virginia Beach area should see a large amount of motor and pedestrian traffic for the holiday weekend.
 Virginia Beach Police Officers and Virginia State Police will be strictly enforcing the DUI/DWI laws at the Virginia Beach Oceanfront, Interstate 264, and all surrounding side streets in the Virginia Beach area.
 If you are going to drink, you should get a designated driver or pay for a ride sharing service.
 The small price of an Uber is nothing compared to the cost of defending a DUI charge in Virginia Beach.

 It doesn’t take much for a police officer to have enough evidence to stop your vehicle to perform a DUI investigation.
 If you drive too fast (or even too slow!), if you touch a solid yellow or white line, if you weave in your lane, or don’t fully stop at a stop sign, an officer has “reasonable suspicion” to stop your vehicle.
 Once your vehicle is stopped, the officer is allowed to perform routine investigations if the officer believes you show “clues” that indicate impairment from drinking or drugs, or both.
 So, what do you do if you’ve been stopped for a DUI?

-If you get pulled over for a DUI investigation this July 4th weekend, there are certain things the law says you have to do, and certain things you do not have to do.
+If you get stopped for a DUI investigation this July 4th weekend, there are certain things the law says you have to do, and certain things you do not have to do.
 However, as any Virginia DUI attorney will tell you – there is no straightforward answer to the best way to handle a DUI stop.

 If the officer suspects you have been drinking and driving, you will be asked to step out of your vehicle to perform some “Field Sobriety Tests” or FST’s for short.
 You must exit the vehicle and follow other safety related commands from the officer, but you are not required to perform any Field Sobriety Tests, no matter what the officer tells you.
 Some officers do not make it seem like you have a choice, but you have the ultimate right to decline any and all FST’s.
 These tests include the Walk and Turn Test (WAT), the Horizontal Gaze Nystagmus Test (HGN), and the One Leg Stand Test (OLS).
 An officer may also ask you to perform the ABC test, or touching your finger to your nose – but these are not approved tests!